codeheaven-io/codeheaven.io/README.md

 # CodeHeaven.io

-Cause your codes takes me to paradise.
+Cause your code takes me to paradise.

 ## Requirements